 - Who is your imagined audience?
 What do you expect from this audience?
 What compromises have you had to make in order for your work to be intelligible and relatable to this audience?
 To what extent can these compromises compromise the work itself?
 Who are you choosing not to upset and why?
 How does integrity manifest in your work?

 - To what extent are you aware of how you are being read by communities of high-intensity struggle?
 Who (in these communities) would legitimately roll their eyes at what you are doing (i.e. find it indulgent and/or self-infantilizing)?

 - Who/what is this really about?
-How does integrity manifest in your work?
+Who is benefitting the most from this work?